 Will I get a program?
 Yes, all students already have one on their seat waiting for them in the arena.

 Where do I meet my family after the ceremony?
-Weather permitting, graduates will be led OUTSIDE of the building.
+Graduates will be led OUTSIDE of the building using the east and southeast doors.
 Make a plan to meet your family outside.

 When will I get my diploma?
-Diplomas will be mailed in July for Spring graduates and in October for summer graduates.
+Diplomas will be mailed in March.

 Common Guest Questions